kreatio-sw/webdack-uuid_migration/README.md

 ## Compatibility

 Works only with Rails 4 & Rails 5.
 It uses Rails4's out-of-the-box UUID support for PostgreSQL.
-Works with Ruby 1.9.3, 2.0.0, 2.1.1, and 2.3.0.
+Works with following Ruby versions:

+- 2.0.0
+- 2.1.10
+- 2.2.8
+- 2.3.5
+- 2.4.2

-Tested with Rails 5.0.0.
+Tested with Rails 5.0.x and 5.1.x.
+Reported working with 5.2.0 alpha.

 To run the test suite: